 We can improve by ensuring outgoing tenants leave their homes in good order and ensuring our contractors carry out repairs as quickly as possible.
+We are constantly trying to improve our letting procedures.

 If you or someone you know would like this report in any other format, please contact us.